Even The Most Successful Women Pay A Big Price In Pandemic

 A lawyer can work 45 hours a week and do quite well, Goldin says.
 But a lawyer who puts in 80 hours a week and is willing to cut short a vacation to handle a client's need not only earns disproportionately more — billing a lot more per hour — but also gains status, becoming partner.

 Motherhood had a significant impact on women with MBAs, Goldin found in a study published in 2010.
-Although starting salaries of male and female MBAs were fairly comparable, by mid-career, women's earnings fell to just 64% of men's.
+Although starting salaries of male and female MBAs were fairly comparable, by midcareer, women's earnings fell to just 64% of men's.

 Jessica Mintz worries about that gap.
 She spent 14 years in corporate marketing, earning an MBA and having two children along the way.
 She employed a full-time nanny until her younger daughter started preschool last fall.
 Then came the pandemic.